RAM AI'S RESEARCH

 BEYOND ESG RATING: THE REAL IMPACT OF GOOD GOVERNANCE

-The Sustainable Finance Disclosure Regulation (SFDR) is a European regulation introduced in 2019 and applicable from 10th March 2021 to improve transparency in the market for sustainable investment products, prevent greenwashing and increase transparency around sustainability claims made by financial market participants.
+The Sustainable Finance Disclosure Regulation (SFDR) is a European regulation introduced in 2019 and applicable from 10th March 2021 to improve transparency in the market for sustainable investment products and in sustainability claims made by financial market participants, and prevent greenwashing.
 In this paper, we analyse the impact an SFDR governance framework can have on return and style biases.
 Read full paper here.

 AI FOR ESG INTEGRATION: TRAINING MACHINES TO PREDICT SUSTAINABLE ALPHA